sammy-hutch/dungeon-crawler/README.md

 - make item types into a dict for easier referencing, rather than a list (item_types.py)
 - add other items to be collected, and improve levelmaker functionality for procedurally generating items of various types (item_types.py, levelmaker.py)
 - utilise distance function (math_ext.py) in other sqrt functions (search for sqrt)
-- improve hittable class - attackable? has_health? (usable.py)
+- remove hittable class (usable.py)
-- persist state of objects in level save file (open doors currently default to being closed)
 - bug in line of sight north tiles not blocked - something to do with the doors
 - refactor python data and content data files (src/data/ and content/data/) to be more consistent. e.g. add dictionaries for all objects which objects.py needs to reference

 ## short-term tasks
+- persist state of objects in level save file (open doors currently default to being closed)
 - save inventory and other data into a save game file
 - utilise texture atlasses
 - add unit tests on tiles.json to check uniqueness of name, id, config